 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss to the extent they are not part of a designated hedging relationship.
-The net gain or loss recognised in profit or loss includes any dividend or interest earned on the financial asset and is included in the 'Other gains and losses' line item.
+The net gain or loss recognised in profit or loss includes interest earned on the financial asset and is included in the 'Net fair value movements on financial assets and liabilities at fair value through profit or loss' line item.